Back

 9. A microlearning mobile app

 People are ready to pay for e-learning apps because the convenience of a smartphone allows you to learn on-the-go.
 Microlearning is an educational trend that goes in line with learning via smartphone — it’s a short and intensive learning experience with bite-size classes and a delivery that emulates real-life problem solving.
-This approach allows employees to acquire both hard and soft skills quickly, on demand, and without feeling cognitively overwhelmed.
-That’s why eLearning Industryhttps://elearningindustry.com/elearning-trends-in-2022-that-will-help-ld-strategy-for-hybrid-workplace included microlearning in their list of workplace education must-have trends.
+This approach allows employees to acquire both hard and soft skills quickly, on demand, and without feeling overwhelmed.
+That’s why eLearning Industry included microlearning in their list of workplace education must-have trends.

 There are already a lot of online courses in digital professions.
 But you can teach people anything: literature, philosophy, art, law.
 You can also help people prepare for exams or improve their general erudition or professional qualification.
 Just keep it brief: short videos, bite-size articles, quick quizzes.
 As for monetization, you can make your content fully paid or implement a subscription service with a short free trial period.